-Carlin Adelson '01 has moved from NYC to LA, where she is pursuing a master's degree at the University of Southern California in Writing for Screen and Television.
-This summer her film Places I've Made Out has had screenings in Los Angeles, New York, and Philadelphia.
+Carlin Adelson '01 is pursuing a master's degree at the University of Southern California in Writing for Screen and Television.
+This past summer her film Places I've Made Out has had screenings in Los Angeles, New York, and Philadelphia.

 Cara Hutchison '01 is a publicist at Rogers & Cowan, where she specializes in the music and entertainment industry.
 She has handled general PR and album publicity for the Rolling Stones, Elton John, Kanye West, Katy Perry, Lionel Richie, The Beach Boys, and others.

 Zach Marks ' 01 married Resham Gellatly on December 30, 2017, in Hawaii.
 On hand were several of Zach's classmates from TPS.
 Zach is Director of New Products and Partnerships at Tala, a mobile technology and data science company that seeks to close the credit gap in emerging markets by using mobile data to overcome traditional barriers to financial access.
 Resham is a Ph.D. student in clinical psychology at UCLA.
 Zach and Resham reside in Venice, CA.

 Megan Lundy '04 has graduated from medical school at Thomas Jefferson University, She is now at Wake Forest for her residency in general surgery.